patrickmarcel/ideb/README.md

 **Interactive Database Exploration Benchmark (IDEB)**

 IDEB is a software that has been built in the context of Mahfoud Djedaini's PhD.
-If you wish to use the code, please cite the reference below.
+If you wish to use the code, please cite one of the references below.

 **References**